agilestacks/stack-apps/apps/python-flask/README.md

 ENV FLASK_RUN_RELOAD 0
 ```

 2. Skaffold will rebuild a container automatically.
-You can see the progress terminal window of `skaffold dev`
+You can see the progress in terminal window of `skaffold dev`

 <img src="docs/media/vscode-10.png" align="right" style="float: right;" alt="Run debugger" width="333" />

-3. Once application has been rebuilt and pod restarted you should be able to see welcome message again
+3. Once the application has been rebuilt and pod restarted you should be able to see welcome message again:

 ```
 ...